 Paul has taught public law at the University of Edinburgh since 2004, regularly lecturing and tutoring on various aspects of the subject.
 He has a particular interest in judicial review, surveillance powers and electoral law.
-Paul regularly publishes articles and blogs on public law and has written the third edition of the Green’s Concise Guide to Public Law (published in October 2015).
+Paul regularly publishes articles and blogs on public law and has written the third and fourth editions of the Green’s Concise Guide to Public Law (published in October 2015 and August 2020 respectively).
 He also regularly speaks at seminars on public law and professional liability.

 In February 2015 Paul was appointed as Standing Junior Counsel to the Scottish Government and in March 2017 he was appointed an ad hoc Advocate Depute.